Home

 Chewed and held in the mouth.

 A sweetened scented commercial mixture of supari, tobacco, catechu, lime, flavourings (typically menthol, saffron) and spices (typically cardamom, clove or eugenol, which is oil of cloves).
-12 Gutka has a white/beige powdery appearance.
+12 Gutka generally has a white/beige powdery appearance.

 Men, women, children.